Siddhartha-Acad/HHG-SaDAS/README.md

 # HHG-SaDAS
-> Simulation of High-Harmonic Generation (HHG) using the Generalized Pseudospectral Method (GPSM) and the Split-Operator Method.
+> For simulating Higher-order Harmonic Generation (HHG) using the Generalized Pseudospectral Method (GPSM) and the Split-Operator Method.

 ---